Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

-Historically, it was reputed to treat almost everything, and it was in the traditional medicines of Europe, North America, and China.
-Modern studies are starting to verify its many traditional uses, and they’re showing that this little wild weed lives up to its name!
+The bees absolutely love it, and honey made from its flowers has been studied for some specific medicinal properties of its own.
+Historically, self-heal was reputed to treat almost everything, and it shows up in the traditional medicines of Europe, North America, and China.
+Modern studies are starting to verify many of those traditional uses, and they’re showing that this little wild plant lives up to its name.

-What is Self Heal?
+What Is Self Heal?

-Self Heal (Prunella Vulgaris) is a perennial, herbaceous wildflower that makes a low-growing, spreading ground cover.
+Self Heal (Prunella vulgaris) is a perennial, herbaceous wildflower that makes a low-growing, spreading ground cover.
 It’s in the mint or Lamiaceae family and is native to Europe, Eurasia, and North America.

 Self Heal has many common names, including Common Self Heal, Woundwort, Heal-All, Heart-of-the-Earth, Carpenter’s Herb, Brownwort, and Blue Curls.